d12frosted/elpa-mirror/stable-melpa/treeview-readme.txt

 See library "dir-treeview" for an example where this framework is used.

-If you upgrade from v1.0.0: Note that v1.1.0 (this version) defines another buffer-local function variable treeview-get-root-node-function which didn't exist in v1.0.0.
+If you upgrade from v1.0.0: Note that since v1.1.0 another buffer-local function variable treeview-get-root-node-function exists which didn't exist in v1.0.0.
 It must be set to a function which returns the root node of the tree.